 Roof box vents and continuous ridge vents are separated by a few differences, and deciding which one to put on your roof depends on which better fits the type and situational roof you have.
+See which is better for your roof below or click here to connect with local roofers.

 Box vents are not mechanical vents and work better when used with soffit ventilation.
 They're designed to work with open attics and do not need to be placed close to roof ridges to work optimally.
 They are also known as low profile vents because they are static and installed over a hole cut into the roof.
 They use natural winds and convection to move hot air and moisture out of the attic into the air outside.
 You will usually need more than one on your roof to remove all of the heat and moisture from your attic, with the exact number depending on the square footage of your attic.